formspark/documentation/docs/setup/spam-protection.md

 2. Navigate to the admin console.
 3. Create a new site.
 4. Make sure you select `reCAPTCHA v2`.
-5. Make sure your whitelist your website's domain.
+5. Make sure you whitelist your website's domain.
 6. Integrate the `site key` on your website ([instructions](https://developers.google.com/recaptcha/docs/display)).
+7. Copy the `secret` key.
+8. Open Formspark.
-7. In your form's settings, select `Google reCAPTCHA v2` under `Spam Protection`.
+9. In your form's settings, select `Google reCAPTCHA v2` under `Spam Protection`.
-8. Copy the `secret key`, paste it into the `reCAPTCHA v2 secret key` field.
+10. Paste the `secret key` into the `reCAPTCHA v2 secret key` field.

 Your form is now protected by reCAPTCHA ✔.